How to Always Win at Tic-Tac-Toe

 Due to the simplicity of the game and the small playing area, it's easy to figure out what the best moves are.
-This article isn't going to get bogged down in every possible move and response.
-We're going to focus on the first few moves and the patterns that we're looking for to win or draw.
+This article isn't going to get bogged down in every possible move and response; instead, we're going to focus on the first few moves and the patterns that we're looking for to win or draw.

 When you move first, the winning strategy is to try to set up a double threat.
 This means having two marks in a row in two directions at once.
 Your opponent can only block one of them, and you'll win on the next turn.
 This is the only way to win against opponents who aren't completely careless about their moves.